-- sf Class 1 Cultural Fine Arts Can be made of any art media but should symbolize what makes them unique. - sf Class 2 How are We Different?
-Interview should follow the interview guide in the participant manual on pg.
-3 and should reflect on the differences and similarities between you and the person you are interviewing. - sf Class 3 Name Art should be creative art exhibit that symbolizes or explains where your name came from and what it means.
-Can use any media. - sf Class 4 Family History depicting your family cultural history or the ethnic make-up of your community noting who were the first settlers, where did they come from, is there evidence of the background today (local celebrations, family celebrations, museum or educational displays, historical markers, etc.) - sf Class 5 Cultural Food Exhibit depicting a cultural food that is special to your family.
-Can be a story or essay. - sf Class 6 "This is Who I Am" poem sf Class 7 Poster - depicts what you have learned Resources: through the i2i Project.
-Citizenship - sf Class 8 Biography - about a historical figure that has https://4hcurriculum.unl.edu made a positive impact on our society or who gram_project/91 have made a difference in the lives of others.
-Seeing i2i - sf Class 9 Play Script - written about a different culture. https://4hcurriculum.unl.edu/index.php/n l . • /92 du/index.php/main/pro
+- sf Class 1 Cultural Fine Arts - (SF182) Can be made of any art media but should symbolize what makes them unique. - sf Class 2 How are We Different?
+(SF183) Interview should follow the interview guide in the participant manual on pg.
+3 and should reflect on the differences and similarities between you and the person you are interviewing. - sf Class 3 Name Art (SF183) should be creative art exhibit that symbolizes or explains where your name came from and what it means.
+Can use any media.

-/main/program_project /92
+sf Class 4 Family History - (SF183) - depicting your family cultural history or the ethnic make-up of your community noting who were the first settlers, where did they come from, is there evidence of the background today (local celebrations, family celebrations, museum or educational displays, historical markers, etc.) Cultural Food - (SF183) - Exhibit depicting a sf Class 7 sf Class 8 sf Class 9 Poster - (SF183) - depicts what you have learned through the i2i Project.
+Biography - (SF183) - about a historical figure that has made a positive impact on our society or who have made a difference in the lives of others.
+Play Script - (SF183) - written about a different culture. sf Class 6 cultural food that is special to your family.
+Can be a story or essay.
+"This is Who I Am" - (SF183) - poem